-- Access Point Shows the MAC address of the Access Point the station is associated with. - Device Name Displays the host name of the Access Point the station is associated with. - Connection time Value represents the running total of time the AirRouter HP has been associated with the Access Point.
-The time is expressed in days, hours, minutes and seconds. - Signal Strength Value represents the last received wireless signal level. - Noise Floor Displays the current value of the noise level in dBm.
-Noise Floor is taken into account while evaluating the signal quality (Signal-to-Noise Ratio SNR, RSSI) while value mean depends on signal strength above the noise floor. - CCQ Value represents the quality of the connection to the Access Point. - Tx/Rx Rate Represents the data rates of the last transmitted and received packets. - Tx/Rx Packets Displays the total number of packets transmitted and received during the connection. - Tx/Rx Packet Rate (packets per second) Represents the mean value of the transmitted and received packet rate.
+- Access Point Shows the MAC address of the Access Point the station is associated with. - Device Name Displays the host name of the Access Point the station is associated with. - Connection time Value represents the running total of time the AirRouter has been associated with the Access Point.
+The time is expressed in days, hours, minutes and seconds. - Signal Strength Value represents the last received wireless signal level.

-- Bytes transmitted/received Value represents the total amount of data (in bytes) transmitted and received during the connection. - Negotiated Rate/Last Signal (dBm) Table The values represent the received wireless signal level along with the all data rates of recently received packets.
-N/A value is represented as the Last Signal if no packets were received on that particular data rate. - Reconnect To reconnect to the AP and reestablish the wireless link, click Reconnect. - Refresh The list can be updated by clicking Refresh.
+- Noise Floor Displays the current value of the noise level in dBm.
+Noise Floor is taken into account while evaluating the signal quality (Signal-to-Noise Ratio SNR, RSSI) while value mean depends on signal strength above the noise floor. - CCQ Value represents the quality of the connection to the Access Point. - Tx/Rx Rate Represents the data rates of the last transmitted and received packets. - Tx/Rx Packets Displays the total number of packets transmitted and received during the connection. - Tx/Rx Packet Rate (packets per second) Represents the mean value of the transmitted and received packet rate. - Bytes transmitted/received Value represents the total amount of data (in bytes) transmitted and received during the connection. - Negotiated Rate/Last Signal (dBm) table Values represent the received wireless signal level along with the all data rates of recently received packets.
+"N/A" value is represented as the Last Signal if no packets were received on that particular data rate.

+To reconnect to the AP press the Reconnect button, in order to reestablish the wireless link.
+The list can be updated using the Refresh button.